SERVICES

 • Managing workload across subjects and deadlines

-• Applying feedback to improve and refine work
+• Applying feedback to strengthen and develop work

-Mentoring is also particularly valuable at points where focus or momentum has been disrupted.
-Support may include rebuilding consistency, developing strategies to manage distractions such as social media, and helping students navigate periods of academic pressure with greater balance and control.
+Mentoring is particularly valuable at points where students feel overwhelmed, stuck, or less confident in their academic work.
+Support may include re-establishing structure, developing strategies to manage distractions such as social media, and helping students navigate periods of academic pressure with greater clarity and balance.

 Mentoring may be offered as a standalone service or alongside subject tuition, depending on the student’s needs